Byzantine-coin legends. How to read Byzantine coins.

 Names.
 The obverse legend is clockwise.
 It usually begins at 7:30 (the lower left).
 On early types it usually begins with "DN" (Dominus Noster = Our Lord) and then the name of the emperor.
 (Sear 372).

 Names of emperors usually end in "VS" which is commonly omitted in English.
 So, emperor Justin II (565-578) has the name "IVSTINVS" on coins (Sear 372).
 If an emperor has a numeral after his modern name, such as "II", the numeral is never on Byzantine coins.
 You have to figure out which "Justin" it is some other way.
-(There are eleven emperors named "Constantine" with modern numbers I through XI and quite a few other Constantines on coins that did not rise to the throne and therefore got no numbers.
+(There are eleven emperors named "Constantine" with modern numbers I through XI and quite a few other Constantines on coins that did not rise to the throne and therefore did not get numbers.
 You need a reference work to tell them apart.)

 In the middle period the "DN" is dropped and legends often begin with a cross,"+", before the emperor's name (Sear 1729).
 Reverses may name the emperor and his heirs, connecting their names with "S" for "with" (Sear 1730).